santidrj/SEL-PW2/README.txt

 !!!The run_experiments.py must be in the same location that the source and data folders!!!

 Also, you might need to add the current folder to your PYTHONPATH environment variable.
-To do so in Unix systems you can run: export PYTHONPATH=`pwd`:$PYTHONPATH
+To do so in Unix-like systems you can run: export PYTHONPATH=`pwd`:$PYTHONPATH
+In Windows run:
+$Env:PYTHONPATH += pwd

 usage: run_experiments.py [-h] [-d MAX_DEPTH] [--min_size MIN_SIZE] [-j JOBS] [-n N_SPLITS] [-s SEED] [-v] dataset {RandomForest,DecisionForest,all}